 - Payment providers (if for example you were paying for a prescription or a service such as travel vaccinations).

 - Providers of clinical support services (for example summarisation of clinical records, preparing patient requested reports).

 12. Call recordings

-All external calls made to and from Living Well Partnership surgery lines are recorded, including telephone consultations, for training and monitoring purposes and where appropriate, to assist in the investigation of complaints.
-Patients are notified that calls are recorded on Living Well Partnership’s telephone message and on our websites.
+External calls made to and from Living Well Partnership surgery lines maybe recorded, including telephone consultations, for training and monitoring purposes and where appropriate, to assist in the investigation of complaints.
+Patients are notified that calls maybe recorded on Living Well Partnership’s telephone message and on our websites.